HaniehSartipi/Dimension-Reduction-using-PCA-and-LDA/README.md

 # Dimension-Reduction-using-PCA-and-LDA
 Applied PCA and LDA on the Breast Cancer dataset and used a Random Forest Classifier to classify cancer as benign or malignant.
 Achieved the best results with the PCA & Random Forest model combination.
-Data Correlation and Dimensionality Reduction
-As observed, multicollinearity is present in the dataset.
-For example, the radius_mean column is highly correlated with both perimeter_mean and area_mean (correlation = 1).
-This suggests these columns contain similar information, so it’s better to retain only one.
-In the final visualization, variables with correlations above 90% were removed.
-Given the strong correlation and the large number of variables, dimensionality reduction techniques like PCA and LDA can be applied.

-Feature Selection and Classification
-Feature Selection: We first apply a forward selection algorithm to choose features.
-The verbose=2 setting allows us to observe the red outputs, and cross-validation (cv=5) splits the data into five parts, using four for training and one for testing, calculating accuracy for each test fold.
-We use all 30 variables and add them one by one.
-The accuracy plateaus after the third variable, so we stop feature selection at the second variable, as the model’s accuracy is already high.
-The stopping criterion is when adding new variables no longer improves the model, which happens after the 8th variable.
+The dataset shows multicollinearity, with variables like radius_mean, perimeter_mean, and area_mean being highly correlated.
+We reduce dimensions by removing highly correlated variables and applying PCA or LDA.
+Feature Selection: Using forward selection, we add variables to the model one by one.
+Accuracy plateaus after the second feature, so we stop, achieving 94% accuracy with just two features.

-PCA: We standardize the data to eliminate scale dependencies and apply PCA.
-A plot is generated showing the variance explained by each principal component.
-It reveals that most of the variance is captured by the first component, and minimal information is gained from additional components.
-We proceed with one or two principal components depending on the required accuracy.
-A two-component model shows a clear separation between cancerous and healthy patients.
+PCA: After standardizing the data, PCA shows that most variance is explained by the first component, but two components provide clear separation between cancerous and healthy patients.

-LDA and Classification: We apply LDA with one component, followed by a Random Forest classifier.
-A performance report confirms that the model combining LDA with Random Forest performs best.
-The standalone Random Forest, without dimensionality reduction, is the least effective.
-Interestingly, the forward selection approach, which uses only two features, achieves similar recall as the LDA-augmented model.
+LDA and Classification: LDA combined with a Random Forest classifier gives the best performance.
+The forward selection approach also performs well with two features, making it a viable option.

-Given the dataset’s focus on health and cancer, achieving high model accuracy is crucial.
-Using two variables yields a recall of 84% and precision of 92%.
-Although LDA was expected to perform better in a supervised setting, hyperparameter tuning significantly influences Random Forest’s accuracy, possibly explaining its slight underperformance compared to PCA.